pokemon-speedrunning/Gen1CatchRateCalculator/README.md

 Extend the layout template with a new file in "src/html/pages" or a further subdirectory

-.html files are generated under "dist" matching the above directory structure
+.html files are generated under "docs" matching the above directory structure

 ### New Scripts and Styles